+356-2033-01-78

 1. Renting or buying real estate.
 The minimum investment is €14,000 per year for rental or €375,000 for property purchase.
 The sum does not depend on the property’s location.

-3. An administration fee of €50,000, with additional €5,000 paid per family member, included in the application.
+3. Administration fee of €60,000, with an additional €7,500 paid per adult family member, except for the spouse, included in the application.

-4. A charitable donation of €2,000.
+4. Charitable donation of €2,000.

-The cost of Malta Permanent Residence Programme includes law services, health insurance, and taxes and fees if an investor buys a property.
+The cost of the Malta Permanent Residence Programme includes law services, health insurance, and taxes and fees if an investor buys a property.

 What are the benefits of PR in Malta?